Have you ever tried to lead someone who didn’t necessarily want to be led?

 It’s not easy.

-In fact, I’m convinced many strong-willed people end up leading just because they couldn’t be led — and yet they probably didn’t need to lead.
-But, no one ever learned to lead them.
+In fact, I’m convinced many strong-willed people end up leading just because they couldn’t be led — and yet often they didn’t need to lead – at least not until they matured.
+But no one ever learned to lead them, so they struck out on their own.
+(Be sure to read my closing note if this is you.)

-And, I’m not sure I am an expert.
-But, I have some ideas — since I’m speaking to my own kind.
+And I’m sure I am not an expert on leading strong-willed people, but I have some ideas — since I’m speaking to my own kind.

 Here are 5 tips for leading strong-willed people: